egousios/Timerist/README.md

 2. `cd Timerist`
 3. `pip3 install requirements.txt`
 4. `python3 -u app.py`
+Optional: To check if the dependencies were installed properly, type or paste in the following in your terminal:
-5. (Optional: Check if dependencies were installed properly) `pip3 freeze`
+5. `pip3 freeze`

 Note: Binaries and Executables will be realeased in the near future, as a part of the distribution of this application 😀.